steelThread/redisfs/lib/README.md

 	|_| \_\___|\__,_|_|___/_|  |___/

 Simple utility for pumping files in and out of Redis.
-Not even sure if it is a good idea.

 ## Getting Started